fredericGette/Wp81Wiimote2/README.md

 - Open and configure a *HID interrupt* channel with the Bluetooth devices.
 - Set the LED of the Wiimotes (the LED# corresponds to the order of the detection of the Wiimote).
 - Start again the *Inquiry* phase until the user chooses to stop it.
+- Activate the IR camera.
-- Read the inputs of the Wiimotes (buttons and accelerometer).
+- Read the inputs of the Wiimotes (buttons, accelerometer, IR data).

 To stop the executable, press Ctrl+C, then disable Bluetooth on the Windows Phone.